 The War of Independence was to last six years; especially in the beginning, Washington had to deal with ill trained and poorly equipped soldiers.
 In the early days of the war he adopted a strategy of harassing the British but avoiding them in full scale war.
 It was not until 1781 when, with the help of French forces, Washington was able to defeat the British at Yorktown.

-Washington served as first US President from (1789-1797).
-Towards the end of his term, he grew weary of politics, in particular he didn’t like the factionalization of politics into different parties.
+Washington agreed, but towards the end of his second term he grew weary of politics, in particular he didn’t like the factionalization of politics into different parties.
+He refused to join the Federalists, despite mostly agreeing with their policies.
 In some respects, Washington preferred the ideal of strong central government.
 Although he fought the British, he appreciated the strength of a unified political body.
 However, Washington was keen to avoid the pomp and ceremony associated with Monarchs.
-He preferred to use the address of Mr. President.

-George Washington was widely considered to be an able administrator and exemplary Gentleman.
-Washington died three years after retirement at his beloved Mount Vernon.
+George Washington was widely considered to be an able administrator and person of exemplary character.
+Washington is considered to embody qualities of integrity, self-discipline, courage, honesty, resolve, and respect for others.
+Washington died three years after his retirement at his home of Mount Vernon.

 Washington – A Life